 All contracted talents are employed by EWA Entertainment, however, are free to work for other wrestling organizations, so long as those organizations do not conflict with their EWA status.

 Haven would go on to lose the title at Champions Summit III to Kage, and subsequently step out of the role of running shows, rehiring former Executive Assistant (and Kage’s wife), Stacy Vandervort.
 Haven would take a leave of absence from his day-to-day duties as owner and CEO in September 2017, after his wife, EWA Chief Operating Officer Alyssa Marie Haven, shocked the wrestling world by revealing she’d been having an affair with Martin Robertson.
-Haven subsequently fired his estranged wife, putting control of the company in the hands of acting COO Cameron Black.
+Haven subsequently fired his estranged wife, putting control of the company in the hands of acting COO Cameron Black, and has since vanished, having not been seen since the events of Live From Sydney.

 Under Haven’s ownership, the EWA reached new heights, and now consistently sells out basketball/hockey arenas across the nation, progressing from the Eastern Wrestling Alliance to more of a globally recognized company.
 Few have agreed with his methods, but there is indisputable proof that he has built a strong foundation for the professional wrestling company.